 Overwhelmed by the choices available for streaming services?
 Looking for a cost comparison for which services are best for your viewing needs plus the best TV shows to watch on each platform?
 We have you covered!

-Below is our streaming guide, broken up into three sections: The Big 3, The Upstarts, and Niche / Channel-Specific Services.
+Below is our streaming guide, broken up into three sections: The Big 3, The Upstarts, Niche / Channel-Specific Services, and Free (Click these links to jump directly to each section).
 This is just a fraction of what’s currently available as standalone or add-on subscription services, so we will continue to update this list as well as our individual recommendations pages in the coming weeks and months.
 Be sure to keep checking back for even more suggestions!

 - Most of these services are available across all platforms (Roku, Apple TV, Fire TV, Chromecast, Android, iPhone, iPad, etc)